 Who are we?

-We are a group of volunteer community members supported by GreenUP and Nourish who have worked together to plan, plant and maintain a series of 13 mini-orchards and food forest sites in public spaces across Peterborough.
+We are a group of volunteer community members supported by GreenUP and Nourish who have worked together to plan, plant and maintain a series of 13 mini-orchards and food forests in public spaces across Peterborough.

 The Peterborough Community Orchards Stewards (name subject to change) works collectively to care for fruit trees and shrubs planted in public parks and community gardens in Peterborough.